September 19, 2010

 Mt.
 Gower from Eagle Peak

-The last 1/4 mile of Eagle Peak was awesome, and it truly lived up to its name as birds of prey (Red-Tailed Hawks I think) swirled overhead.
-We followed the same trail back to the truck, making the roundtrip hike in less than 2 hours, plenty of time left over to stop into Julian for dinner on the way home.
+The last 1/4 mile of Eagle Peak was awesome, and it truly up to its name as birds of prey (Red-Tailed Hawks I think) swirled overhead.
+We followed the same trail back to the truck, making the roundtrip hike in less than 2 hours, plenty of time left to stop into Julian for dinner on the way home.

 GowerMapr